AdobeDocs/experience-manager-65.en/help/assets/imaging-faq.md

 ## How does Smart Imaging work? {#how-does-smart-imaging-work}

-When an image is requested by a consumer, Smart Imaging checks the user characteristics and convert to the appropriate image format based on the browser in use.
+When an image is requested by a consumer, Smart Imaging checks the user characteristics and converts it to the appropriate image format based on the browser in use.
 These format conversions are done in a manner that does not degrade visual fidelity.
 Smart imaging automatically converts images to different formats based on browser capability in the following manner.

 * Automatically convert to AVIF if browser supports the format
 * Automatically convert to WebP if AVIF conversion was not beneficial or browser does not support AVIF